jorgebucaran/hyperapp/README.md

 ### Actions

 The only way to change the state is via actions.
 An action is a function that takes a payload as its only argument.
 The payload can be anything you want to pass into the action.
 To update the state, an action must return a partial state object.
 The new state will be the result of a shallow merge between this object and the current state.
+Under the hood, Hyperapp wires every function from your actions to schedule a view redraw whenever the state changes.

 Instead of returning a partial state object directly, an action can return a function that takes the current state and actions as arguments and returns a partial state object.